kweithers/geology/README.md

 ## Overview

 This repository allows users to search for similar geological images given a query image.
 It trains a neural network to classify our training data into one of the six classes.
 Then, it removes the final layer of the neural network such that we have a sub-model that outputs a feature vector that represents an image.
-The similarity of two images is represented by the distance between their feature vectors.
+The similarity of two images is represented by the Euclidean distance between their feature vectors.

 Now, for any query image, we can run it through the model to create its feature vector, and return the k most similar images by comparing its feature vector to all of the other feature vectors in the dataset.